Multi types and reasonable space: Weights capture the space of the

-\begin{theorem}[Completeness] Let $\state$ a reachable state and $\run:\state\tospkam^*\state_{f}$ be a \KAM run to a final state $\state_{f}$.
+\begin{theorem}[Completeness] Let $\state$ a reachable state and $\run:\state\rightarrow_{\mathrm{Sp\KAM}}^*\state_{f}$ be a \SpKAM run to a final state $\state_{f}$.
 Then there exist $\tyd\pof\tjudg{}{\state}{\initty}$. \end{theorem}

 \begin{proof} By induction on the length $\size\run$ of $\run$.
 If $\size\run = 0$ then $\state = \state_{f}$, and the existence of a typing derivation for $\state$ is given by \refprop{final-states-are-typable}.
-If $\size\run > 0$ then $\run$ is given by a transition $\state\tospkam\statetwo$ followed by an execution $\runtwo: \statetwo \tospkam^{*} \state_{f}$.
-By \ih, we obtain $\tyd\pof\tjudg{}{\statetwo}{\initty}$, and by subject expansion (\refprop{sub-exp}) we obtain $\tyd\pof\tjudg{}{\state}{\initty}$. \end{proof}
+If $\size\run > 0$ then $\run$ is given by a transition $\state\tospkam\statetwo$ followed by an execution $\runtwo: \statetwo \rightarrow_{\mathrm{Sp\KAM}}^* \state_{f}$.
+By \ih, we obtain $\tydtwo\pof\tjudg{}{\statetwo}{\initty}$, and by subject expansion (\refprop{sub-exp}) we obtain $\tyd\pof\tjudg{}{\state}{\initty}$. \end{proof}

-Again, as a corollary, we can transfer the completeness property from \emph{states} to \emph{terms}. \begin{corollary}[Completeness, on Terms] If $\tm$ is a closed $\lambda$-term such that there exists a complete \SpKAM run from $\tm$, then there exists $\tyd\pof\tjudg{}{\tm}{\initty}$. \end{corollary}
+Again, as a corollary, we can transfer the completeness property from \emph{states} to \emph{terms}. \begin{corollary}[Completeness, on terms] If $\tm$ is a closed $\lambda$-term such that there exists a complete \SpKAM run from $\tm$, then there exists $\tyd\pof\tjudg{}{\tm}{\initty}$. \end{corollary}

-Putting together quantitative soundness and completeness gives the quantitative correctness of the closure type system. \begin{theorem}[Correctness] Let $\tm$ be a closed $\lambda$-term.
+Putting together quantitative soundness and completeness gives the quantitative correctness of the closure-type system. \begin{theorem}[Correctness] Let $\tm$ be a closed $\lambda$-term.
 Then there exists a complete \SpKAM run $\run$ from $\tm$ such that $\lm\run=w$ if and only if there exists $\tyd\pof\tjudgw{}{\weight}{\tm}{\initty}$. \end{theorem}